Professor Terence Charlston

-A dedicated and much sought after teacher, Terence takes pride in having been given a significant responsibility for the training of younger players and for the development of practice-led research at several prestigious British conservatoires and universities.
-He founded the Department of Historical Performance at the Royal Academy of Music, London in 1995 and is International Visiting Tutor in Harpsichord at the Royal Academy of Music, London where he founded the Department of Historical Performance in 1995.
+A dedicated and much sought-after teacher, he takes pride in having been given a significant responsibility for the training of younger players and for the development of practice-led research at several prestigious British conservatoires and universities.
+He is Chair of Historical Keyboard Instruments at the Royal College of Music, London.
+Previously he taught at the Royal Academy of Music, London where he founded the Department of Historical Performance in 1995.
 Over the last five years, he has helped to guide the exciting young vocal ensemble Amici Voices and has guest directed many of their concerts and recording projects.

-Charlston T (2017) Playing from an open score 2: Kerll’s Ricercata for a barrel organ, The British Clavichord Society Newsletter (67), 3-8.
+Charlston T (2017), Playing from an open score 2: Kerll’s Ricercata for a barrel organ, The British Clavichord Society Newsletter (67), 3-8.
+On RCM Research Online.

 See also Visit website